Dyst0rti0n/win-setup/README.md

-# win-setup
+# Windows Setup
-Windows Setup script!
-This script automates the installation and configuration of a fresh Windows environment, including WSL2 with Kali Linux and essential development tools.
+Automates the installation and configuration of a fresh Windows environment, including WSL2 with Kali Linux and essential development tools.

 ## Features